frontiersi/5gtb-rpi/README.md

 NMEA (`.nmea`) and RTCM (`.rtcm`) files logged by the services can be found in the folder set in the [Output Directory](#output-directory) config.

-When the services are running, NMEA messages are also streamed over a TCP server on port `29471`.
+When the services are running, with the `osr` correction type, NMEA messages are also streamed over a TCP server on port `29471`.
+With the `ssr` correction type, proprietary GMV NMEA is streamed over a TCP server on port `19500`.
 The stream can be interfaced over the net with `netcat`, `gpsd`, or similar.

 ### Data Timezone